monhacks/patched-crystal/ReadMe.txt

 ~~3.8~~

-Smashing rocks now has a chance to give the player one of the following items:
+-Smashing rocks now has a chance to give the player one of the following items:

 -Nugget
 -Star Piece